Lyrrad/multidrive/README.md

 ## Google Drive setup

-See http://pythonhosted.org/PyDrive/quickstart.html for details on authentication.
+Go to https://code.google.com/apis/console with your Google Account.

+Create a new project.
+Under API's and Auth, enable the Drive API.
-In short, go to the APIs console and create a new Drive API project and put the client_secrets.json file in the working directory of this program, but name it google_drive_client_secrets.json
+In Credentials: Create a new Client ID for an "Installed Application" Download the JSON file, put it in the working directory and name it google_drive_client_secrets.json

-Credentials are stored in credentials.json after authentication.
+Credentials are stored in google_drive_settings.dat after authentication.

 ## OneDrive Setup